 Now for the cavitation part of the injury.
 Cavitation is the formation of air bubbles in a liquid at low pressure when the liquid is accelerated.
 The sudden movement of the head forward sets up the cavitation process.
 An area of low pressure within the microvascular system (minute blood vessels) at the front of the brain develops.

 The brain, which initially had struck the rear of the skull, now starts moving forward.
 The area of low pressure at the front of the brain is suddenly converted into an area of high pressure.
 The sudden change in pressure within the microvascular system at the front of the brain destroys the air bubbles in the blood.
-The rapid creation and destruction of these air bubbles damages the microvascular system that feeds oxygen to the front of the brain.
+The rapid creation and destruction of these air bubbles damage the microvascular system that feeds oxygen to the front of the brain.
 The result is brain damage in the area directly opposite the place where the brain first hit the skull.

 As the head rebounds backward, the process reverses.
 The brain slides forward until it crashes into the front of the skull.
 An area of low pressure is created in the microvascular system at the back of the brain causing bubbles to form in the blood vessels at the back of the brain.
-When these bubbles collapse as the brain starts moving backward again, damage is done to these blood vessels.
+When these bubbles collapse as the brain starts moving backward again, the damage is done to these blood vessels.